 The Alice Oakleaf Hydrangea is hardy from zone 5 to zone 9, so it can be grown across most of the country.
 In zone 5 it should be planted in a sheltered place, with some screening from harsh northern winds.
 It may suffer some die-back of branches in very cold winters, and some flower buds may be lost, but it will quickly recover.
 In warmer areas it is more likely to reach its maximum size, and bloom prolifically.
 Any dead or broken branches, and thin, weak growth, should be removed in late winter or early spring.
 Do not prune more at this time, or flowering will be reduced.

 Our plants are produced for us from Professor Dirr’s original stock, and they are guaranteed to be this superior variety.
 Cheaper seedling forms, and un-named varieties, will be inferior, so choose the best.
-This plant is rarely offered to home gardeners, so take this opportunity to grow an outstanding plant, and order now.
+This plant is rarely offered to home gardeners, so take this opportunity to grow an outstanding plant and order now!
+We invite you to browse our collection of hydrangeas for more color and size options.